 Most students find that a large internal frame backpack and a smaller daypack/duffel are the most convenient choice of luggage.
-However, you should also have a smaller bag to use for carrying your books and personal items.
-You will find that you can store your larger piece of luggage at your homestay during the semester.

 If carrying prescription medications, you should carry a letter from your doctor to prevent any concerns at customs or in transit.
 (Please see the "General Health Tips" section in the Safety, Security, and Health pre-departure document.)